novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-73.md

 "Not very well.
 But I think we can manage without an interpreter."

-A glint appeared in Son Joong-ui's eyes.
+A glint appeared in Son Jung-yi's eyes.

 Though Lee Hyun-woo said he couldn't speak well, his fluent Japanese indicated otherwise.